 This is a long established program accredited by the Board of Registered Nursing (BRN) with a stellar reputation for graduating well prepared entry level nursing graduates.
 The program is two years in length and upon completion, provides the graduate with an Associate Degree of Science in Nursing and eligibility to sit for the licensure examination.
 The program maintains a consistently high pass rate on the licensure examination.
 Many of the units of the program transfer to four year colleges.
 Excellent clinical facilities in the Sacramento area are used for student rotations during the program.

 The prerequisite courses include Anatomy and Physiology, Microbiology, English Writing Composition, and General Psychology.
 Chemistry is required as a prerequisite to Anatomy, Physiology, and Microbiology.
-The program requirements include Public Speaking or Group Communication and Introduction to Sociology or Cultural Anthropology.
+The program requirements include Public Speaking or Group Communication and Sociology or Cultural Anthropology.
 English Writing and Math Competencies must be satisfied by graduation, which may be achieved with a “C” or better in the English writing course and passing Intermediate Algebra.
 It is recommended that applicants take Nutrition and Growth and Development though they are not required prerequisites for the program.
 A previous BS/BA degree meets all graduation requirements and competencies.
 Prerequisites must be completed before applying to the program.
 It is highly recommended that all graduation requirements are completed before beginning this rigorous program.

 Financial requirements of the four semester full time program total approximately $5860, which includes tuition, background check, drug screen, physical exam, immunizations, immunization tracker, CPR certification, books, uniforms, identification badges, school patches, Nurse Kit, supplies, malpractice insurance, BRN application and exam, fingerprinting, and supplementary learning materials.
 Students must have access to a computer, Internet, printer, ink and paper.
 Financial Aid and scholarships are available.
 Students with a baccalaureate degree or over 72 units are not eligible for financial aid.
 Students with a conviction history may not be allowed in a clinical facility and may not be qualified for a nursing license.
 The BRN has the right to deny any graduate the opportunity to take the licensure exam.